YoungSlim971/Mam-s-Facture/frontend/README.md

 # React + TypeScript + Vite

+This frontend is part of the **Mam-s-Facture** application.
+You can install all dependencies at once by running `../install.sh` from the project root.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: